 Posted on 11th of May, 2011 by Lévana

-Artichokes: A great Sephardi favorite, in every shape and form.
+Artichokes: A great Sephardi favorite, we grew up in Morocco, eating them in every shape and form, even for dessert.
 Someone in the food industry, bless him, has done all the pesky job of snapping the leaves off the artichokes, and the even peskier job of scraping the fuzz off the artichoke bottoms, leaving us only with exactly what we want (perfect artichoke bottoms or baby artichoke hearts) in order to sail through the preparation of quite a few artichoke-based treats.
-There’s nothing I don’t do with them: Soups, salads, pickles, pastas, dips!
+There’s nothing I don’t do with them: Soups, tajines, Hummus, risottos, side dishes, salads, pickles, pastas, dips!

 Frozen artichoke bottoms: How perfect is this?